nushell/nushell/docs/commands/average.md

 # average
-This command allows you to calculate the average of values in a column.
+Calculate the average of values in a column.

 ## Examples
 To get the average of the file sizes in a directory, simply pipe the size column from the ls command to the average command.